1.1 We are committed to safeguarding the privacy of our website visitors.

 2.1 We may process data about your use of our website (“usage data”).
 The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the usage data is our analytics tracking system.
 This usage data may be processed for the purposes of analyzing the use of the website and services.
 The legal basis for this processing is our legitimate interests, namely monitoring and improving our website and services.

 2.2 We may process your website user account data (“account data”).
-The account data may include your name and email address.
+The account data may include your name, email address, phone number, job position.
 The account data may be processed for the purposes of operating our website, providing our services, ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business.

 2.3 We may process information that you provide to us for the purpose of subscribing to our email list (“notification data”).
 The notification data may be processed for the purposes of sending you the relevant notifications and/or newsletters.
 The legal basis for this processing is consent.